 MDNA209 can be used to induce the opposite effect.
-This Superkine mimics the shape of IL-2 and is also 200 times more likely to bind IL-2Rβ.
+This Superkine mimics the shape of IL-2 and also binds 500 to 1,000 times effectively to IL-2Rβ.
 But rather than triggering IL-2 signaling, MDNA209 acts as an antagonist, blocking the receptor and preventing it from transmitting the signal.
 This could be used for diseases such as autoimmune disorders where it is essential to prevent T cells from becoming activated and attacking healthy tissue.
+Development timelines for MDNA209 have yet to be established.